Kelvin Langmead: Non-league

 After leaving Northampton Town by mutual consent, Langmead dropped into non-league football.

 After a spell at Ebbsfleet United, he then spent a season-long loan at Kidderminster Harriers, before joining Nuneaton Town in the summer of 2016.
 He spent 2 seasons with Nuneaton.

 In July 2018, Langmead joined Harrogate Town on a free transfer, where he helped them reach the National League Play-offs.

 After one season with Harrogate Town he joined local side Brackley Town in the summer of 2019.
 Langmead didn't play as much as he would have liked and left the following summer.

 In July 2020, Langmead joined Banbury United.
 Although Langmead's first season with the club was cut short due to the pandemic, he helped them reach the FA Cup First Round for the first time in over 40years.
 Langmead returned the following season to help the club win the Southern League Central Title by 23 points.
 He was also part of the defence with the best defensive record that season.
 Again like the previous year, Banbury reached the FA Cup First round, thanks to Langmead's winner against Bath City in the previous qualifying round.
 After another successful season, Langmead signed on for a 3rd season.
 However, Langmead's start to his 3rd campaign suffered a blow in the week leading up to Banbury's first ever season at Step 2.
 Langmead suffered an Achilles injury which kept him out until December.
 Langmead returned against Brackley Town on Boxing Day.
 His first start came against Hereford United where he scored 2 goals as they won 3.2.
 Langmead would go on to help keep Banbury in the Conference North playing a further 25 games.

 In June 2023, Langmead left Banbury, signing for Kettering Town.
 Langmead played 43 times in total scoring 3 goals.

 In June 2024, Langmead joined Racing Club Warwick following their promotion to the NPL Division One Midlands.
+He made two league appearances for the club.

 In October 2024, Langmead announced his retirement from football.